city_hall

 How do I get a food truck permit?

-• Fire Department Inspection: Schedule a fire inspection by calling 617-343-3447.
-Inspections are Monday through Friday, from 8 am - 11 am.
+• For a fire permit, call the Fire Department at 617-343-3447 to set up a check-up.
+They do checks Monday through Friday, from 8 AM to 11 AM.
 Bring your food truck to Fire Prevention at 1010 Massachusetts Avenue, Boston, MA 02218.
-The fee for a fire permit inspection is $150.
+The fee for a fire permit check is $150.

 SEARCH RESULTS